LLM-Enhanced Rumor Detection via Virtual Node Induced Edge Prediction: Introduction

 While social media’s rapid expansion has revolutionized information sharing, it has simultaneously accelerated the spread of rumors, threatening information credibility and societal stability \citep{ziari2025}.
 Detecting rumors in social networks is a critical yet challenging task, as rumors typically propagate downward along tree-like graph structures over time, with nodes (representing users or posts) and edges (indicating interactions such as replies or retweets) reflecting the flow of information.
 This temporal nature, combined with the semantic complexity of textual data, requires modeling approaches that can effectively capture structural patterns, temporal evolution, and deep semantic content.

 Traditional rumor detection methods, while achieving some success, are constrained by notable limitations.
 Early machine learning approaches that rely on hand-crafted features struggle to adapt to the diversity and noise inherent in social media data \citep{zubiaga2018}.
-Similarly, conventional Graph Neural Networks (GNNs), which are primarily designed to model local graph structures, frequently prove inadequate in capturing the subtle rumor propagation pathways and diffusion patterns evident in subchains of varying lengths.
-These shortcomings highlight the need for more semantically aware modeling techniques.
+Similarly, conventional GNNs, which are primarily designed to model local graph structures, frequently prove inadequate in capturing the subtle rumor propagation pathways and diffusion patterns evident in subchains of varying lengths.
 LLMs excel at extracting rich semantic features from text, presenting a promising opportunity to address the semantic shortcomings of traditional GNNs \citep{wang2024}.
 However, our experiments reveal a key limitation of LLMs when used in isolation for rumor detection: different models exhibit markedly different tendencies due to variations in pre-training data and reinforcement learning objectives.
 Some LLMs are highly conservative and risk-averse, while others are more aggressive or lenient.
-Consequently, standalone LLM-based approaches may be inherently unreliable for robust rumor detection, a failure case is shown in Appendix E. To address these challenges, we propose a novel framework that integrates LLMs and GNNs, leveraging structured subchain propagation patterns to enhance rumor detection accuracy.
-Our method uses LLMs to analyze information flow within tweet subchains, capturing key propagation patterns and semantic cues.
-Through well-designed prompts, we enhance the LLMs' ability to process large-scale network data and reduce their bias toward rumor classification.
-Our framework begins with the introduction of a virtual node labeled ``is rumor" and augments the graph based on fine-grained rumor probabilities generated by LLMs for each subchain.
-The enriched graph is subsequently processed to derive robust node representations, as demonstrated in Section 4 using a Bidirectional Graph Attention Network (Bi-GAT), to facilitate accurate rumor detection through link prediction between the root node and the virtual node.
-In summary, this study offers two principal contributions: (1) We propose a novel, model-agnostic framework that synergistically integrates LLMs and GNNs for rumor detection, enabling effective fusion of semantic and structural information while mitigating LLM bias.
-(2) We develop an innovative approach to capture previously unexploited propagation features by restructuring the graph with a virtual node and subchain-based connections, enhancing the detection of complex rumor diffusion patterns.
+Consequently, standalone LLM-based approaches may be inherently unreliable for robust rumor detection, a failure case is shown in Appendix G. Given these conflicting behaviors and the inherent complexity of network data, how to effectively utilize LLMs to enhance the performance of rumor detection remains a critical and open question.
+To address these challenges, we propose a novel model-agnostic framework that integrates LLMs and GNNs, leveraging structured subchain propagation patterns to enhance rumor detection accuracy.